JuanC046/billing/README.md

 ## Overview

 This project demonstrates the integration of FACTUS API for electronic billing in Colombia.
-FACTUS is a service provided by HALLTEC, a Colombian Software Company, that enables businesses to generate and manage electronic invoices compliant with Colombian regulations.
+FACTUS is a service provided by HALLTEC, a Colombian software company, that enables businesses to generate and manage electronic invoices compliant with Colombian regulations.

 ## Description